DamianMac/damianmac.github.io/_drafts/introducing-nimbus-azure-service-bus-made-easy.md

+---
+layout: post
-Introducing Nimbus - Azure Service Bus made easy
+title: Introducing Nimbus - Azure Service Bus made easy
---
+description: "Nimbus is an easy to use API for the Azure Service Bus to make the development of Microservice and distributed applications easy.."
+modified: 2014-03-08
+category: articles
+tags: [nimbus]
+---

 Over the past few years at [Readify](http://readify.net/) we've had a lot of success with Microservice architectures.